 - Click Save.

-The Chat Input trigger is ideal for workflow agents that need to run on demand and directly from chat without requiring a manual button click or external system event.
+The chat input (message) trigger is ideal for workflow agents that need to run on demand and directly from chat without requiring a manual button click or external system event.
 It creates a seamless experience for collaborators, letting them start complex, multi-step automations by typing a request.

 Scheduler trigger